JosefGisis/programming-practices-for-productivity/README.md

-# Best Practices for Productivity
+# Programming Practices for Productivity

 Here are some solutions, reminders, and suggestions to get the most out of your time while programming.